tylerjusfly/agentic-predictions/README.md

 ## Suscribing to Pro account (Paystack)

 You can suscribe with the following test accounts.
+After subscription is successfull, a passkey for your account will sent to your mail.

 https://paystack.com/docs/payments/test-payments/